Anjali1822/Code-Editor/README.md

 --------------------------------------------------------

 # Features
-1. Your code can be previewed in real time.
+Preview your code in real time
-2. No special software is required.
+No special software required
-3. Show off your amazing creations.
+Show off your amazing creations
-4.Learn things by experimenting.
+Learn things by experimenting
-5. Build small test cases to check or report bugs and resolve them.
-6.Try out other developer’s code and visualize them into action.
+Build small test cases to check or report bugs and resolve them Try out other developer’s code and visualize them in action Needs no compilation
-7.Needs no compilation.

 --------------------------------------------------------